 Lighting designer and technical director Benoit Larivière

-Sound engineer Alex Lachapelle Raymond
+Sound supervisor Alex Lachapelle Raymond

 Artistic advisors Sophie Michaud, José Navas